P-p-H-d/c-stl-comparison/README.md

 Each object is handled through a pointer to void.
 The container store only pointers to these objects.
 Potentially, it may also register some callback functions to handle the contained objects for the needed specialized methods (copy, drop, ...).
-From a user point of view, this makes the code harder to use (as you don't have any help from the compiler) and type unsafe since a lot of cast is needed to handle it (so no formal proof of the code is possible).
-This also generally generate slower code (due to the multiple reduction, indirect callback, increase memory usage and cache miss) even if using link time optimization could reduce this a little.
-Properly used, it can yet be the most space efficient for the code, but can consume a lot more for the data due to the obligation of using pointers.
+From a user point of view, this makes the code harder to use and to debug (as you don't have any help from the compiler) and type unsafe since a lot of cast is needed to handle it (so no formal proof of the code is usually possible).
+This also generally generate slower code (due to the multiple reduction, indirect callback, increase memory usage and cache miss) even if using link time optimization and full inline functions could reduce this a little (with inlining and LTO, some callback overhead can be reduced but it is really dependent on the compilers and will increase your compilation time).
+Properly used, it can yet be the most space efficient for the code, but can consume more for the data due to the obligation of using pointers (depending on your use case).
 This is however the easiest to design & code.

 Pros: